 - Thicker fuller hair in areas of thinning or balding

-- Long-term can be more cost-effective than hair systems
+- Long-term can be most cost-effective than other treatments such as hair systems

 How much is a hair transplant?